 Savi’s Workshop is an incredibly popular and incredibly expensive boutique experience that allows Jedi and Padawan of all ages to build their own lightsaber for the price of $249.99, plus tax, minus any applicable discounts.
 For the folks who are willing to put out that amount of money, they almost all rate the Savi’s Workshop experience very highly.
 My husband even got to build one back in 2021 when I gifted him the experience as an anniversary present.
 So no one is hating on Savi’s around here.

 But there are plenty of people who don’t want to pay that amount of money for a souvenir, no matter how fancy.
 If you’re looking for a good quality budget lightsaber to remember your Disney trip and let your kids duel to their imagination’s content, Tatooine Traders is a great place to go.
-If your plans won’t be taking you to Hollywood Studios, a similar lightsaber building experience is available in Disney Springs at Once Upon a Toy.
+If your plans won’t be taking you to Hollywood Studios, a similar lightsaber building experience is usually available in Disney Springs at Once Upon a Toy.

 Have you built your own lightsaber at Tatooine Traders?
 What did you think?
 Let us know in the comments!